Fbullman/Stock-analysis-1/README.md

 ![This is an image](https://github.com/Fbullman/Stock-analysis/blob/main/DQ%20negative%20Return%20(2).png)

-Since the Stock Chosen had negative return for 2018, we offer analysis in all stocks to help determine better otpions
+Since the Stock Chosen had negative return for the year of 2018, we offer analysis in all stocks to show better options.